 Things to do in Faro

-Discover the best things to do in Faro
+Discover the best Faro things to do

-A little bit of history about Faro Portugal
+A short history of Faro Portugal

 History enthusiasts will have a great time in Faro.
 Faro is the largest city in the Algarve region and one of the biggest in southern Portugal.
 Nowadays, Faro is the region’s capital, but before 1755, it was Lagos (since 1577).
-Faro has been habituated for many years, though and even in Palaeolithic times, humans settled in this area.
-You can imagine the city has a long history, and many things happened here.

 The Phoenicians once colonised Faro when the area was still known as Ossonoba.
-Afterwards, the Phoenicians, Romans, Visigoths, Byzantines and Moorish left a footprint.
+Afterwards, the Phoenicians, Romans, Visigoths, Byzantines, and Moors left a footprint.
 It was even a short-lived princedom in the 9th century, and the name slowly changed to Santa Maria.
-King Afonso Henriques III defeated the Moorish, and Portuguese independence happened in 1143.
-The Portuguese called the town Santa Maria de Faaron or Santa Maria de Faaram, closer to the name we know the city as today.

 Faro consists of an old city and a newer area, each with several highlights to visit.
 Cidade Velha is the old part of the city, and in the historic quarter, you’ll find the oldest sights.
 The outskirts and Marina de Faro are modern and very close to Ria Formosa.
-Let’s discover Faro’s main attractions to optimise your stay!

-1. Stroll around Faro Old town (Cidade Velha)
+1. Stroll around Faro Old town

 Like many historic European cities, the main attractions are located around Faro Old Town (known in Portuguese as Cidade Velha).
 And with a history of more than 2000 years, there is a lot to discover in Faro!
 Enjoy colourful homes with wooden shutters and Portuguese architecture.